Croatia, Split Travel Guide

 Split, the largest city on the Dalmatian Coast, has become one of the most popular summer destinations in Europe.
 The vibrant coastal town is a perfect combination of tradition and modernity.
-A destination in Croatia, chosen by many families, and groups of friends, with plenty attractions and activities for everyone’s taste.
+A destination in Croatia, chosen by many families and groups of friends, with plenty of attractions and activities for everyone’s taste.

-The Diocletian’s Palace is one of the most visited tourist attractions in Split, and the best time to visit it in the summer, is in the morning, which will help you avoid the crowds and the heat.
+The Diocletian’s Palace is one of the most visited tourist attractions in Split, and the best time to see it in the summer, is in the morning, which will help you avoid the crowds and the heat.

 Cathedral of St. Domnius

-The Cathedral of St.Domnius, known locally as Sveti Dujam, is the Catholic cathedral in Split.
-The Cathedral today, is the primary place of the liturgy.
+The Cathedral of St.Domnius, known locally as Sveti Dujam, is the Catholic Cathedral in Split.
+The Cathedral today is the primary place of the liturgy.